MDJ-GitHub/ESPRIT-Technologies_Web_2.0/README.md

 # ESPRIT-Technologies_Web_2.0 | 2.1-Atelier2.1

-- Installing Symfony and Creating our first Project.
+- Installing Symfony followed by Creating and Launching our first Project.